Universal CDN (UCDN) is a content delivery network (CDN) owned by XBT Holding, a group which includes companies like Webzilla, Root and Servers.com.

 It's always difficult to give any useful measure of CDN performance, as there are so many variables involved.
 The type and size of files you're caching, the web apps you're using, the geographic spread of your visitors – all these factors will affect what you need from a service.

 Normally we would fall back to a simple measure like CDN response time, but that's not possible here.
-Universal CDN's performance isn't covered by Cedexis Radar or anyone else we could find.
+Universal CDN's performance isn't covered by CDNPerf.com, Citrix or anyone else we could find.

-There's no way to be sure how well UCDN will perform, then, but the fact that the company gives you a 30-day, 1000GB trial suggests that it’s confident you'll be happy.
-Judge the system on its features rather than any predicted speeds, and if it looks interesting, open a trial account and sample it for yourself.
+There's no way to be sure how well UCDN will perform, then, but the fact that the company gives you up to 1.25TB of traffic for signing up suggests that it’s confident you'll be happy.
+If it sounds like the service is a good fit for you, open a free account and sample it for yourself.